alice-lorenzi/Group-project/rdf.md

 <h2 style="color:#ff0000;">FURTHER CREATION OF RDF TRIPLE FOR THE MISSING INFORMATION ABOUT THE MUSEUM</h2>

-In the case of the **Ospedale degli Innocenti**, the RDF model explicitly includes the property **cis:isSiteOf** ([http://dati.beniculturali.it/cis/isSiteOf](http://dati.beniculturali.it/cis/isSiteOf)), which connects the physical site to a museum.
+In the case of the **Ospedale degli Innocenti**, the RDF model explicitly includes the property [**cis:isSiteOf**](http://dati.beniculturali.it/cis/isSiteOf), which connects the physical site to a museum.
 This means that within the dataset there is a formally defined entity representing the museum, and an explicit triple linking the site to it.
 As a result, the knowledge graph makes the relationship between the site and its museum explicit and machine-readable through the ontology.

 In contrast, for the **Ospedale del Ceppo**, this structure is not present. **There is no triple using cis:isSiteOf to link the site to a museum, and moreover, there is no IRI in the dataset representing a "Museo dell'Ospedale del Ceppo"**.
 Because the museum entity itself is missing, it is not possible to establish or model any cis:isSiteOf relationship for this site within the knowledge graph.